accso/LDAP-PW-Bulk-Reset/README.md

 get the self-service, e.g. the one from the [LTP Project](http://ltb-project.org/wiki/documentation/self-service-password), up and running and that's it.

-However there may be circumstances that an self-service is not an option.
+However there may be circumstances that a self-service is not an option.
 Here you go.
-You may take this tool, extract the migrated ldap accounts from the target ldap, choose the user set to bulk reset.
-Decide for which domain you can securely provide passwords via email and for which you want to generate files which you will deliver manually.
+You may take this tool, extract the migrated ldap accounts from the target ldap, choose the user-set to bulk reset.
+Decide for which domain you can securely provide passwords via email and for which you need to generate files which you will deliver manually.

 Drop me a comment if you could use this tool ;-)